-Dawood Ibrahim’s story is the stuff movies are made of: The son of a police constable who goes from hooligan in Dongri to smuggler to murderer to organiser of a trans-continental crime syndicate featured on India’s and Interpol’s Wanted list and fugitive residing at an undisclosed location in Pakistan with more than a dozen aliases and several fake passports!
+There is no denying that Dawood Ibrahim’s story is the stuff movies are made of – The son of a police constable who goes from a hooligan in Dongri to a smuggler to a murderer to an organiser of a trans-continental crime syndicate featured on India’s and Interpol’s wanted list, and a fugitive residing at an undisclosed location in Pakistan with more than a dozen aliases and several fake passports!

-While there might be no Netflix Special on the Don of the Underworld (yet), we’ve got your back.
-Here’s everything you need to know about the fascinating, gritty life of crime led by Dawood Ibrahim.
+However, as the media continues to speculate, here’s everything you need to know about the fascinating, gritty life of crime led by Dawood Ibrahim.

 He attended Ahmed Sailor High School, but dropped out when his father could not afford it any longer.
 He got into hooliganism and formed his own gang of Dongri boys who participated in small-time smuggling and violence.
 This continued until he came in contact with the gang of the then-reigning King of the Underworld, Haji Mastan, after the latter bashed up two of Dawood’s group.
 He was only 19 years old then.

 From there, there was no turning back.
 In the 1970s, along with his brother, Shabir Ibrahim Kaskar, he formed what the media calls the ‘D-Company’ or Dawood Company.
 Today, the crime syndicate dabbles in international drug trafficking, counterfeiting, and weapons smuggling across three continents and more than 25 countries.